SuperEvilMegacorp/vainglory-assets/.github/ISSUE_TEMPLATE.md

 - [ ] The title starts with `Question:` or `Feature:`.

-If this is an bug report, not a question, make sure to:
+If this is an bug report, not a question, make sure to check:

-- [ ] I'm not running Windows (which is unsupported), or if I am, I can confirm this issue appears on another platform, or Vagrant.
-- [ ] This issue appears in the latest `dev` branch.
+- [ ] This issue appears in the latest `master` branch.
 - [ ] I've included my browser and Ruby version in this issue.